Skip to content

 The designers believe the innovative concept is the first of its kind, and while the exact details are still to be announced, we are told there will be no more than four collector shows a year.
 Compagnie de Phalsbourg hopes to deploy the concept internationally and forge a worldwide network of collectors’ museums, artnet News understands.

-READ Antonio-led Precast Firm Bags Puerto Rico Project
+READ Antonio-led Firm Bags $3.2-billion Dubai Deal

 The project in Angers includes a boutique hotel alongside the new museum.
 A call for cutting-edge designs was first launched last year as part of the “Imagine Angers” initiative, a public appeal for submissions geared towards transforming the city on the western edge of the Loire Valley into a cultural hub.